SiRung2/SiRung2.github.io/content/en/home/hobby.md

 ---
-title: "취미 생활"
+title: "Hobbies"
-summary: "김시현의 취미와 여가 활동 소개"
+summary: "Introduction to SiRung's hobbies and leisure activities"
 type: page
 ---

-## 🧘‍♂️ 취미 생활
+## 🧘‍♂️ Hobbies

-### 🎵 음악 감상
+### 🎵 Music Listening

-- 다양한 장르의 음악을 즐기며 집중력을 높입니다.
+- I enjoy various genres of music to enhance my focus.
-- 특히 재즈, 클래식, lo-fi 힙합을 좋아합니다.
+- I particularly love jazz, classical, and lo-fi hip hop.

-### 🎮 게임
+### 🎮 Gaming

-- 다양한 장르의 게임을 즐겨합니다.
+- I enjoy playing games of various genres.

-### 🧗 운동
+### 🧗 Exercise

-- 주기적으로 헬스와 수영을 하며 체력 관리를 하고 있습니다.
+- I regularly work out at the gym and swim to maintain my physical fitness.

-### 베이스 연주
+### Bass Playing

-- 취미로 베이스를 연습하고 있습니다.
+- I practice bass guitar as a hobby.

 ---

-취미는 삶의 균형을 잡아주는 중요한 부분이라 생각합니다.
+I believe hobbies are an important part of maintaining balance in life.